Altarmir/Train_VCS/Support tickets Assessment.md

 Hello /.Steve,

 I hope we will see you at our next year's celebration?

-Here's some suggestion to prevent your master branch from going out of sync you might want to consider branches.
-A branch can easily be created using the command git `checkout -b branch_name`, save changes, and commits to that branch.
-Once satisfied with your work, you can then merge the branch back to the master.

-To get your master branch in sync git you need to:
-Hello /.Steve,

-I hope we will see you at our next year's celebration?

-Here's some suggestion to prevent your master branch from going out of sync you might want to consider branches.
-A branch can easily be created using the command git checkout -b branch_name, save changes, and commits to that branch.
-Once satisfied with your work, you can then merge the branch back to the master.

-To get your master branch in sync git you need to:
+To resolve this;
-Fetch the branches and their respective commits from the upstream repository.
+fetch all commits from upstream repository
-Commits to master will be stored in a local branch, upstream/master.
 `$ git fetch upstream`

-Check out your fork's local master branch.
+Check out your local master branch.
 `$ git checkout master`

 Merge the changes from upstream/master into your local master branch.
-This brings your fork's master branch into sync with the upstream repository, without losing your local changes.
 `$ git merge upstream/master`

-If your local branch didn't have any unique commits, Git will instead perform a "fast-forward":
-$ git merge upstream/master
+For more information see [Article](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork
+/ "Title").

 # Ticket #2: Syncing internal server and GitHub?
 Hi GitHub!
 My company has an internal Git server used for deployments, we use GitHub,